natefleming/dao-ai/docs/development/contributing.md

-# Contributing to Retail AI Agent
+# Contributing to Retail AI

-This guide helps developers understand the tools architecture and contribute effectively to the Retail AI Agent project.
+This guide helps developers understand the tools architecture and contribute effectively to the Retail AI project.

-## Tools Architecture & Patterns
+## 🏗️ Tools Architecture & Patterns

 ### Tool Design Philosophy